-Lentils (Indianhead) - These lentils have a small seed size but the seed is not readily available and is often quite pricey.
+Lentils (Indianhead) - These lentils have a small, black seed size.
 Total plant growth and nitrogen fixation with lentils is often lower than other legumes but is still acceptable in dryland situations.
 Another positive factor is that plant material breaks down quickly following incorporation.

-Chickling vetch - Chickling vetch is a newcomer to the green manure world in western Canada.
-This crop has reasonably good nitrogen fixation capabilities and incorporated plant materials breakdown almost as quickly as lentils.
+Chickling vetch - Chickling vetch has reasonably good nitrogen fixation capabilities and incorporated plant materials breakdown almost as quickly as lentils.
 In dryland experiments it has fixed enough nitrogen to meet the requirements for a following cereal crop.
-Seed is not readily available.

 Sweetclover - Sweetclover’s biennial growth characteristic allows it to be seeded with the crop prior to the green manure ploughdown year so costs for a separate seeding operation are eliminated.
 Weed control options may be limited in this mixed crop year, but sweet clover can suppress weed growth while the crop is growing as well as throughout the fall and the following growing season.
 Seed is generally available at reasonable cost.
 A small seed size and low seeding rate also reduce seeding costs.
 Sweetclover has good dry matter production with high nitrogen fixing capabilities.
 Crop removal/ploughdown timing can be critical as sweetclover is reported to use more soil moisture than other green manure crops and this soil drying has suppressed the yield of subsequent crops.